This Website is my gift to you

 I likely made history in the Navy.
 I am likely the ONLY male Unrestricted Line Officer who was repeatedly ranked number one among peers, promoted early several times, retired as a Navy Captain (level 06 or Colonel in other military services), and never served on a ship.

-Hand-picked to serve in positions that called for someone much more senior to include a senior executive position (two-star Admiral or General equivalent) at a government agency; provided support to thousands of people, and managed a half-billion-dollar ($500M) government budget.
+I was repeatedly "hand-picked" by senior officers and government senior executives to serve in positions that called for someone much more senior throughout my career including a senior executive position (SES 2, two-star Admiral or General equivalent) at a government agency.

-Brand of services repeatedly sought by government senior executives to resolve highly visible and complex issues with congressional interest.
+My brand of services (while serving in key public and private sector positions) was repeatedly sought by senior officers, Generals/Admirals, and government senior executives (including the Deputy Secretary of Defence and Principal Deputy Director of National Intelligence levels) to resolve highly visible and complex issues with congressional and White House interest.

 Provided financial support that enabled my mother to live the modest lifestyle she chose, and enjoy the golden retirement years she so richly deserved.

 Like they say in the Farmers Insurance commercial, “we know a thing or two because we’ve seen a thing or two.”
 To whom much is given, much will be required (Luke 12:48).
 In the words of Desmond Tutu “…do your little bit of good where you are; it's those little bits of good put together that overwhelm the world”.
 Sharing “Uncle G Wiz – Wizdom that Empowers" -- allows me to pay on my debt of gratitude to the people who helped me and many others along the way!